Citrus Heights, California: Government

-Citrus Heights has supported the Republican candidate in all six presidential elections since its incorporation.
-In the six gubernatorial elections since its incorporation, Democrats have carried the city twice, and Republicans have carried the city four times.

 Education

 Citrus Heights is primarily served by the San Juan Unified School District.
 San Juan is the ninth largest school district in California and serves a 75 sqmi area in northeast Sacramento County, including Citrus Heights.
-Within the city of Citrus Heights there are ten elementary schools, one middle school, and two high schools.
+Within the city of Citrus Heights there are six elementary schools, one middle school, and two high schools.
 These schools serve over 10,000 students from the city of Citrus Heights.
 San Juan Unified School District also offers other educational schools and programs such as a special education centers, adult schools, adult handicapped schools, preschool, and before- and after-school programs.
 Universities and colleges that serve the area include: University of California, Davis; California State University, Sacramento; American River College; Sierra College; McGeorge School of Law; Lincoln Law School of Sacramento; Golden Gate University; University of Phoenix; and National University.

 Infrastructure

 Transportation

 Citrus Heights is centrally located between the region's major freeways and highways.
 Interstate 80 passes through the west side of the city, and Interstate 5, U.S. Highway 50 and California State Route 99 are all located from three to 11 mi from the city.
 The Business Interstate 80 freeway, otherwise known as the Capital City Freeway, begins near downtown Sacramento and ends a few miles southwest of Citrus Heights.
 Sacramento International Airport is located approximately 20 mi west of the city, while rail transportation provided by Amtrak is accessible in Roseville (about 5 mi north of the city).
 Public bus transportation is currently provided by the Sacramento Regional Transit District.